Lego Set Sales

 Exploring the Data #

 Like more datasets from Maven, the data is already in a pretty usable form.
-For the sake of completeness, I put together this data dictionary:
+In addition, Maven provided this data dictionary to help us out:

 I set up a Jupyter notebook and put in the following commands to make sure that all the data is present.